Set up a navigate interaction

-Create a metric set and add it to a dashboard in order to show OrderQty by Product.
+Create a metric set and add it to a dashboard in order to show OrderQty by Product for example.

 3. Create a second dashboard

-Besides the chart, also add a data label control and drag the second metric set's Product hierarchy onto the data label.
-This data label will be used to display the SLICERS (filter) value.
+Besides the chart, also add a data label control and drag Product onto it, so that we can display the filter value passed from the first dashboard.

 Next, expand the Parameters window which is docked along the bottom of the screen.
 Click Add New to add a new view parameter and then connect it to the Product hierarchy for both the chart and the data label.

-Finally, click away from visualization to de-select it.
-Open the Properties panel and change the Initial View Options to Show the menu, toolbar and taskbar.
+Finally, click away from visualization to de-select it and select the dashboard itself.
+Open the Properties window, and as an example change the Initial View Options to Show the menu, toolbar and taskbar.